lortza/lortza.github.io/_posts/2017-07-13-ruby-snippets.md

 ---
 layout: post
 title:  How to make ruby shortcuts (snippets) in Sublime Text
-date:   2017-07-14
+date:   2017-07-13
 ---

-Typing Ruby erb tags is a past time pursued intentionally by... no one.
-The characters `<%= %>` don't exactly flow off the fingertips.
+Typing Ruby erb tags is a past time pursued intentionally by... no one?
+Well, certainly not me!
+The characters `<%= %>` don't exactly flow off of my fingertips.
 So how do people get around typing these irritating-but-crucial characters?

-Why, SublimeText snippets, of course! <a title="SublimeText3" href="https://www.sublimetext.com/3" target="_blank" rel="noopener noreferrer">SublimeText 3</a> is a popular text editor among rubyists and it has a lot of great features.
+I use my beloved SublimeText snippets. <a title="SublimeText3" href="https://www.sublimetext.com/3" target="_blank" rel="noopener noreferrer">SublimeText 3</a> is a popular text editor among rubyists and it has a lot of great features.
 One of my favorites is snippets.

 ## What is a snippet?
 A snippet is a keystroke shortcut you create that will generate text for you.
 There are some built-in snippets in Sublime that make my life easier.
 For example, if you type `lorem + TAB` you'll get a short paragraph of lorem ipsum placeholder text.